 |The engine remains idle while accelerating||Faulty APPS|

-When your throttle position sensor starts overflowing, and the engine starts hesitation, inspect it properly.
+When your throttle position sensor starts overheating, and the engine starts to hesitate, inspect it properly.
 Because it might wear out or turn defective, in such cases, replacing it with a new one is the only option.

-Sometimes the throttle position switch turns faulty.
+Sometimes the throttle position switch gets faulty.
 Thereby it either gets too high or remains unexpectedly low/idle.